rschuetzler/latex-icis-template/README.markdown

 This is a LaTeX template meeting the submission requirements for the 2015 International Conference on Information Systems.

+## Notes

+There are two template files included here.
+The first (`icis.cls`) is a fully compliant template for submitting anonymous drafts for review.
+The second (`icisfinal.cls`) is final submission template, for which the author information and abstract are designed to be included in the file.
+Follow the example of `testdoc.tex` for how to include abstract, author, and keywords in the final submission.
+For the initial submission (for review), remove the author table and abstract block.

 ## Requirements
 * Document MUST be compiled with XeLaTeX in order to support the Georgia font family